-On October 21, 2020, we announced we had entered into a definitive agreement with GCAR and on January 13, 2021, we announced the initiation of patient recruitment for the VAL-083 study arm of the GBM AGILE Study.
+On October 21, 2020, we announced that we entered into a definitive agreement with GCAR and on January 13, 2021, we announced the initiation of patient recruitment for the VAL-083 study arm of the GBM AGILE Study.
 VAL-083 is currently being evaluated in all three GBM patient subtypes in the GBM AGILE Study: newly-diagnosed methylated MGMT; newly-diagnosed unmethylated MGMT; and recurrent.

-The GBM AGILE Study employs a cost-efficient, adaptive study design with a stage 1 (Phase 2) learning and adapting phase and a stage 2 (Phase 3) expansion and confirmation phase.
-The GBM AGILE Study is currently enrolling patients in our arm of the study at 39 clinical sites in the United States, four in Canada, and two in Europe.
-GCAR plans to enroll 150-200 patients in the Kintara arm of the study at over 40 sites in the U.S. and Canada with potential to increase this total to 65 clinical study centers worldwide.
-The GBM AGILE Study, which was designed by GCAR with input from the FDA, calls for companies participating in this platform study to only disclose data at the end of the study to protect the integrity of the trial arm data.
-Therefore, we expect to announce topline data from the GBM AGILE Study around the end of calendar 2023.
+The GBM AGILE Study employs a cost-efficient, adaptive study design with a stage 1 learning and adapting phase and a stage 2 expansion and confirmation phase.
+The VAL-083 study arm of the GBM AGILE Study is ongoing at 39 clinical sites in the United States, four in Canada, and two in Europe.
+GCAR has previously announced that the GBM AGILE Study has screened over 1,300 patients and that enrollment rates for the study are 3 to 4 times greater than traditional GBM studies, with active sites averaging 0.75 to 1 patient per site per month.
+The GBM AGILE Study, which was designed by GCAR with input from the FDA, restricts companies participating in the study from disclosing data and other information before the end of the study in order to protect the integrity of the individual trial arm data, as well as the overall study.
+We expect to announce topline data from the GBM AGILE Study prior to the end of calendar 2023.